vmarroquinguzman/new-dsc80-final-project/index.md

 - **Significance Level:** 0.05
 - ADD GRAPH
 - **Result:** With an observed statistic of 51.4620 and a p-value of 0.1170, I fail to reject the null hypothesis.
 The missingness of rating does not depend on the cooking time in minutes.
 At a 5% significance level, there is no evidence that the length of time a recipe takes to prepare affects the likelihood of it being rated

 ## Hypothesis Testing

+**Null Hypothesis:** The average rating for short recipes (≤30 minutes) and long recipes (>30 minutes) come from the same distribution.
+Any observed difference in means is due to random chance. **Alternative Hypothesis:** Short recipes (≤30 minutes) receive higher ratings than long recipes on average.
+.
+Test Statistic: The difference in mean rating (Short - Long) .
+Significance Level: 0.05

+I choose 30 minutes as the dividing line because it is a standard benchmark for a "quick" meal
 ## Baseline Model

 ## Final Model